Luke Littler: Teenager qualifies for Belgian Darts Open after success in Wigan

 Littler started the day on a revenge mission over Polish-Irish bus driver Radek Szaganski, who shocked the 17-year-old at Players Championship 2 on Tuesday.

+That was enough to see him qualify for the Belgian Darts Open alongside top seed Mike De Decker and Luke Woodhouse.

-Littler will now attempt to qualify for the German Darts Grand Prix in the second European Tour Card Holder Qualifier (ET2) which is also taking place at Wigan's Robin Park Tennis Centre.
+However, Littler failed in his attempt to qualify for the German Darts Grand Prix in the second European Tour Card Holder Qualifier (ET2) after losing in a last-leg shootout to Welshman Jim Williams in the top 40.

 Ten players will come through each Tour Card Holder Qualifier, while the 48-player fields on the European Tour will feature four Host Nation Qualifiers, a Nordic & Baltic Qualifier and an East Europe Qualifier.